pmndrs/jotai/docs/introduction/async.md

 Async support is first class in jotai.
 It fully leverages React Suppense.

-> Technically Suspense usage other than React.lazy is still unsupported / undocumented in React 17.
+> Technically, Suspense usage other than React.lazy is still unsupported / undocumented in React 17.
 If this is blocking, check out [guides/no-suspense](../guides/no-suspense.md).

 ## Suspense